learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 apparent effort
 two spare computers

-# match 'par' but not as start of word
+# match 'par' but not as the start of word
 $ grep '\Bpar' anchors.txt
 spar
 apparent effort
 two spare computers

-# match 'par' but not as end of word
+# match 'par' but not as the end of word
 $ grep 'par\B' anchors.txt
 apparent effort
 two spare computers